The credentials allow you to perform a request against the

 /auth endpoint to retrieve an initial authentication token.

 In every request, the authorization header has to be set:

 Authorization: Bearer YOUR_TOKEN_HERE

+Every token is valid for only one request.
 After each request, a new token is generated and sent back to the user in the

 Normally, the headers should be case insensitive.
 Meaning both (capitalized or lowercased) headers are the same.

 However, due to a change in our internal communication, we enforce the lowercased headers.